 3. Plant Fall Flowers

 Take advantage of the weather while the days are still long.
 It’s the perfect time to start cool weather Impatiens, Marigolds, Snapdragons, Violas, Petunias, Calendula, Begonias – the flowers and colors that say, “FALL!”.
 Warm days help flowers develop roots so they can look their best during the cooler months ahead.

 Fertilizing this month helps develop strong roots for healthy growth next Spring and Summer.
-We recommend our Gill Lawn & Garden Fertilizer or Medina Growin’ Green.
+We recommend organic Medina Growin’ Green or our Gill Lawn & Garden Fertilizer.
 Both can be used in all areas of your landscape.
 Prevent weeds in your lawn by applying Weed Beater Complete or Crabgrass & Weed Preventer.

 Read: Fall Lawn Care

-I’ll say it again… it’s all about growing roots.
-Trees planted in Fall grow more in Spring & Summer.
+We’ll say it again… it’s all about growing roots.
+Trees planted in Fall grow more next Spring & Summer.
 Live Oak, Burr Oak, Magnolia, Anacua, Cedar Elms, & Wild Olive are some of our South Texas fav’s.